01. What is beauty light?

 The red light helps remove the bacteria that causes acne, and generates cellular activity that deals with age spots and sun damage.
 Collagen bed brightens skin and reduces the formation of pigmentation marks.
 Some people have had dramatic reductions in acne and acne scaring.
 Age spots require longer term exposure and therapy.

-29. Is collagen bed good for joints?
+29. Is beauty light bed good for joints?

-Collagen bed can have a beneficial effect for a variety of conditions such as Arthrosis and Osteoporosis.
+It can have a beneficial effect for a variety of conditions such as Arthrosis and Osteoporosis.
 It contributes to flexibility and suppleness.
 Without Collagen joints become stiff and painful.
 Athletes often use supplements containing Collagen for this reason.

-Collagen bed uses red light fluorescent lamps to penetrate the whole body and is affordable, non-invasive, natural, pain-free and does not cut, burn or break the skin to get the desired results.
+Beauty Light bed uses red light fluorescent lamps to penetrate the whole body and is affordable, non-invasive, natural, pain-free and does not cut, burn or break the skin to get the desired results.